crysalead/chaos-orm/docs/entities.md

 $gallery->exists()            // true
 ```

-Note: when the exists value of an entity is `null` something probably gone wrong somewhere and you should reconsider the way you are creating/loading your entities.
-The main drawback will be that `->modified()` && `->persisted()` won't be accurate.

 #### Modified and persisted data

 When the exists value is not `null` you can reliably use `modified()` to check whether a field has been updated or not.